bcmclean/parallel-programming/OpenMP-Exam.md

 3. firstprivate(z)
   - same as private, but each copy of z is initialized with the value that the original z has when the construct is encountered

+ Variables that can't be changed...
+ - Variables declared inside the parallel region are private
+ - A loop variable in a parallel loop is private
+ - Const variables are shared

+`pragma omp parallel num_threads(thread_count) default(none) private(x) shared(y)`

+- Default forces the programmer to specify the scope of each variable in a block